Indigenous identity fraud in Canada and the United States: Motivating factors

 In October 2022, Teillet published the report, Indigenous Identity Fraud, for the University of Saskatchewan.
 Discussing her research, she wrote for the Globe and Mail:

 Who are these people?
 In the academy and government, they are mostly white women.
 In the hunting and fishing realm, they are mostly white men. ...
 What these claims have in common is that they are entirely disconnected from any living Indigenous people.

 Why do they do it?
 Indigenous impersonation is not an accident.
 People do it to get something they want – to stop Indigenous people from closing a land claim, to access hunting and fishing rights, or to gain access to jobs.
 And the payoff is well worth it.
 Imposters in the academy gain six-figure jobs, prestige, grants and tenure in exchange for a few lies.
 This kind of impersonation can only be carried out by those with immense privilege.
 It takes a person with enough knowledge of the gaps in the system to exploit them.
 It is also another colonial act.
 If colonialism has not eradicated Indigenous people by starvation, residential schools, the reserve system, taking their lands and languages, scooping their children, and doing everything to assimilate Indigenous peoples, then the final act is to become them.
 It's a perverse kind of reverse assimilation.

+Jordan Molot of Concordia University, citing the sociologist Megan Scribe, has written that "settler moves to indigeneity" are common in multiple settler-colonial societies, perceiving a commonality between Indigenous "ethnic fraud" in North America and "Zionist claims of indigeneity in Israel".